darfattt/darfat-team-depth-app/README.md

 # Soccer Team Depth Chart App

 A modern React TypeScript application for managing and visualizing soccer team depth charts.
 This application allows you to view, filter, and organize players by position, foot preference, tags, and status.
+It also features a visual formation display that shows your team in a 4-2-3-1 formation.

 ## Features